JvanKatwijk/dump1090/README.md

 Installation
 ---

-Type "make".
+Type "make -f Makefile.xxx", where xxx is either "rtlsdr" or "sdrplay".

 Normal usage
 ---

-To capture traffic directly from your RTL device and show the captured traffic on standard output, just run the program without options at all:
+To capture traffic directly from your input device and show the captured traffic on standard output, just run the program without options at all:

-    ./dump1090
+    ./dump1090-xxx, (xxx = "rtlsdr" or "sdrplay")

 To just output hexadecimal messages:

-    ./dump1090 --raw
+    ./dump1090-xxx --raw

 To run the program in interactive mode:

-    ./dump1090 --interactive
+    ./dump1090-xxx --interactive

 To run the program in interactive mode, with networking support, and connect with your browser to http://localhost:8080 to see live traffic:

-    ./dump1090 --interactive --net
+    ./dump1090-xxx --interactive --net

 In interactive mode it is possible to have a less information dense but more "arcade style" output, where the screen is refreshed every second displaying all the recently seen aircrafts with some additional information such as altitude and flight number, extracted from the received Mode S packets.

-Using files as source of data
+Using files as source of data (NOT IMPLEMENTED FOR THE SDRPLAY VERSION)
 ---

 To decode data from file, use:

-    ./dump1090 --ifile /path/to/binfile
+    ./dump1090-rtlsdr --ifile /path/to/binfile

 The binary file should be created using `rtl_sdr` like this (or with any other program that is able to output 8-bit unsigned IQ samples at 2Mhz sample rate).